-- Scholarship amount: For fiscal year 2010-11, the bill replaces the current limit on the private school scholarship amount of \$3,950 with a variable amount stated as a percentage of the Florida Education Finance Program (FEFP) unweighted full-time equivalent (FTE) amount for that fiscal year.
+• Scholarship amount: For fiscal year 2010-11, the bill replaces the current limit on the private school scholarship amount of \$3,950 with a variable amount stated as a percentage of the Florida Education Finance Program (FEFP) unweighted full-time equivalent (FTE) amount for that fiscal year.
 For fiscal year 2010-2011, the maximum scholarship amount will be 60% of the per FTE funding for that year.
 Beginning in FY 2011-12, the percentage used to determine the scholarship limit increases by 4% in the fiscal year when the tax credit cap also increases until it reaches a maximum of 80%.
-In that fiscal year and thereafter, the scholarship limit will be equal to 80% of the per FTE funding amount. - Eligibility for certain students: The bill increases the maximum household income threshold for renewing scholarship recipients and their siblings from 200% of the federal poverty level to 230% of that level, but reduces the maximum scholarship award available to the newly eligible scholarship recipients. - Private school accountability: The bill adds new accountability measures that: - Require each private school receiving more than \$250,000 in scholarship payments in one year to submit a financial report, referred to as an agreed-upon procedures report.
+In that fiscal year and thereafter, the scholarship limit will be equal to 80% of the per FTE funding amount.

+- Eligibility for certain students: The bill increases the maximum household income threshold for renewing scholarship recipients and their siblings from 200% of the federal poverty level to 230% of that level, but reduces the maximum scholarship award available to the newly eligible scholarship recipients. - Private school accountability: The bill adds new accountability measures that: - Require each private school receiving more than \$250,000 in scholarship payments in one year to submit a financial report, referred to as an agreed-upon procedures report.
 The report must be completed by an independent certified public accountant and must address the adequacy of the school's accounting system and financial controls. - Require student learning gains to be published for each private school that has at least 30 scholarship students with norm-referenced test scores for two consecutive years. - O Authorize the Commissioner of Education to deny, suspend, or revoke a private school's participation in the program if an owner or operator has operated an educational institution in a manner contrary to the public's health, safety, or welfare.

-The Revenue Estimating Conference has determined that the additional tax credits authorized by the bill will reduce general revenue collections by -\$31.0 million in fiscal year 2010-11 with a recurring reduction in general revenue collections of -\$228.8 million.
+The Revenue Estimating Conference estimated impact on General Revenue receipts of the additional tax credits authorized by the bill is -\$31.0 million in fiscal year 2010-11 with a recurring impact on General Revenue of -\$228.8 million.
 The bill is also expected to result in increased savings to the state as fewer students will require funding within the FEFP as the FTC program is expanded.
-The bill is expected to result in increased FEFP savings that exceed the revenue impacts in each of the first four years under the legislation.
+The increased FEFP savings are expected to exceed the revenue impacts in each of the first four years under the legislation.